MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex2_Manage_Users_and_Groups.md

 36. In the **Active users** list verify that the Inside Sales group's two owners (**Allan Deyoung** and **Patti Fernandez**) and the two members (**Diego Siciliani** and **Lynne Robbins**) still appear in the list of users.
 This verifies that deleting a group does not delete the user accounts that were owners or members of the group.

-37. Remain logged into LON-DC1 with the **Microsoft 365 admin center** open in your browser for the next task.
+37. Remain logged into LON-CL1 with the **Microsoft 365 admin center** open in your browser for the next task.

 ### Task 4 – Recover Groups using PowerShell

 In this task, you will use Windows PowerShell to recover the Inside Sales group that you previously deleted.
-To use Windows PowerShell to perform this Azure AD-related task, the Windows Azure Active Directory PowerShell Module must be installed.
+To use Windows PowerShell to perform this task, the Microsoft Graph PowerShell module must be installed.
+Microsoft Graph PowerShell uses the Restore-MgDirectoryDeletedItem cmdlet to restore a recently deleted application, group, servicePrincipal, administrative unit, or user object from the deleted items "container".
+Deleted items will remain available to restore for up to 30 days.
+After 30 days, the items are permanently deleted.

-**NOTE:** You should have installed the Windows Azure Active Directory PowerShell Module in the prior lab exercise.
+In this task, you will recover the Inside Sales group, which was a Microsoft 365 group.
+You can recover a deleted group for all group types except for security groups, which are deleted permanently.

+**NOTE:** In the prior lab exercise, you should have installed the Microsoft Graph PowerShell module.
+In this lab, you will import the Microsoft.Graph.Identity.DirectoryManagement sub-module, and connect to Microsoft Graph with directory Read/Write permissions.
+The Microsoft.Graph.Identity.DirectoryManagement sub-module is required to recover deleted tenant objects and in the upcoming tenant management labs.

 1. If you’re not logged into LON-DC1 as **ADATUM\Administrator** and password **Pa55w.rd**, then please do so now.

 2. If Windows PowerShell is still open from the previous exercise, select the **Windows PowerShell** icon on the taskbar; otherwise, you must open an elevated instance of Windows PowerShell just as you did before.
 Maximize your PowerShell window.

-3. In **Windows PowerShell**, at the command prompt type the following command and then press Enter to connect to the Azure Active Directory PowerShell for Graph module (AzureAD) with an authenticated account: <br/>
+3. In **Windows PowerShell**, you must now import the Microsoft.Graph.Identity.DirectoryManagement sub-module.
+This module is used to recovered deleted groups, and in the upcoming tenant management labs.
+Type the following command and then press Enter: <br/>

-		Connect-AzureAD
+		Import-Module Microsoft.Graph.Identity.DirectoryManagement

+4. You now must connect to Microsoft Graph sub-module that you just installed and request read/write permissions.
+Microsoft Graph PowerShell permissions are NOT pre-authorized and you must perform one-time request for permissions depending on your needs.Type the following command and then press Enter: <br/>

+		Connect-MgGraph -Scopes 'Directory.ReadWrite.All'

-4. A new window will appear requesting your credentials.
+5. A **Sign in** window will appear requesting your credentials.
 Sign in using Holly's Microsoft 365 account of **Holly@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider) and **User.pw1** as the Password.

+6. On the **Permissions requested** dialog box that appears, select the **Consent on behalf of your organization** check box, and then select **Accept**.

-5. At the command prompt, type the following command and then press Enter to display the repository of deleted groups (this should display the **Inside Sales** group that you earlier deleted):<br/>
+7. At the command prompt, type the following command and then press Enter to display the repository of deleted groups (this should display the **Inside Sales** group that you earlier deleted):<br/>

 		Get-AzureADMSDeletedGroup